TwilioQuest/operator-academy-project/README.md

 - Use this template to start your Operator Academy project.
 - `npm install` and `npm start` to run the project.
-- Push your changes to your own GitHub repository, and submit the assignment in the Operator Console **by August 25th**.
+- Push your changes to your own GitHub repository, and submit the assignment in the Operator Console **by December 17th**.

 ## The project template